spacemeshos/svm/docs/go-spacemesh-integration.md

 * type=0  simple transaction with `SVM-ed25519`
 * type=1  simple transaction without standard signatures (supported by Hardware Wallets).
-* type=2  deploy template.
+* type=2  deploy a template.
 SVM 0.2 should disable that type.

 ```
 +-----------------------------+